 Update 2016: I actually forgot about this project – shame on me, right?
 Anyway, reading through this I realized just how awful the grammar is – I was in the process of moving and I guess time just got away, so I will fix all that, and I may take this project up again in the future, though my living situation has vastly changed since.
 However, I stumbling upon a tweet by Kirstie Alley, her goal was to find 100 signs of goodness by 9AM.
 I may just try her suggestion and turn it into a month of looking for good things or things of beauty with pictures.
 So, with any luck, I’ll set that as my August 2016 project and see how well I do.
 Now off to clean this mess up!

 Update two: 7 years have gone by since I first published this project, (things have changed).
 I noticed while cleaning this up I lost all track of time and place.
-After I fished reading and cleaning up the grammar/spelling I got up and realized where I was.
+After I finished reading and cleaning up the grammar/spelling I got up and realized where I was.
 I actually felt like I was back in my old apartment and it felt like today was Sunday.
 Reading through it all felt like I was still in that time and in that place.
 Some of the things I did as good deeds then I can’t even remember while others were very vivid, felt as if I had just done them today.
 A brief note to myself about August 12th – I wrote that in the present tense, how very odd.

 No good deed goes unpunished – I’d like to test that theory.